People may have no symptoms or may have headache and confusion, a cough and an achy chest, or a rash, depending on where the infection is.

-Antifungal drugs are given by mouth or, if the infection is severe, intravenously.
+Antifungal medications are given by mouth or, if the infection is severe, intravenously.

 Cryptococcus infection was relatively rare until the AIDS epidemic began.
-Cryptococcosis is the most common potentially fatal fungal infection in people with AIDS.
+Cryptococcosis is a defining opportunistic infection for people with AIDS.

 The fungus tends to infect people who have a weakened immune system, including those with the following: